warint/statcanR/cran-comments.md

 ## Test environments

-* Local: Ubuntu 24.04.4 LTS, R 4.6.0
+* Local: Ubuntu 24.04.4 LTS, R 4.6.0 (`R CMD check --as-cran`)
-* Planned before submission: win-builder (R-release and R-devel) and R-hub across macOS, Windows, and Linux.
+* win-builder: R-release and R-devel
+* GitHub Actions: macOS (release), Windows (release), and Ubuntu (R-devel, release, and oldrel-1)

 ## R CMD check results

-Local `R CMD check --as-cran` reported 0 errors and, aside from artifacts of the local check machine, no package issues.
-The one warning and two notes are all caused by a missing local toolchain, not by the package, and do not occur on CRAN's build systems:

-* WARNING: the PDF manual failed to build because the LaTeX package `inconsolata` is not installed on the local machine.
-* NOTE: HTML manual validation was skipped because `tidy` is not installed locally.
-* NOTE: a leftover `statcanR-manual.tex` file, a byproduct of the failed local PDF build above.

-`checking CRAN incoming feasibility` returned OK, and all code, documentation, example, test, and vignette checks passed.
+0 errors | 0 warnings | 0 notes

+`checking CRAN incoming feasibility` returned OK.
+The check is clean on win-builder (R-release and R-devel) and on the GitHub Actions runners listed above.
+The only findings anywhere were on the local Linux machine, caused by its incomplete manual-building toolchain (a missing LaTeX `inconsolata` package and no `tidy`); they are environment artifacts, not package issues, and do not occur on win-builder or CRAN.

 ## Downstream dependencies